 Kaukauna Is Proud to Be a Bird City

 Bird City Wisconsin has selected the City of Kaukauna as an official Bird City, recognizing our efforts to celebrate and conserve our wonderful and diverse bird population.
 1000 Islands Environmental Center played an instrumental role in achieving this recognition.
-The press release and application highlights can be viewed here.
+The application highlights can be viewed here.

 “Making our communities healthy for birds…and people”